contentful/slash-developers/docs/net/tutorials/webhook-roles-snapshots.md

 }
 ```

-Once you've created a `Role` and added the appropriate permissions and policies you can call the `CreateRoleAsync` method.
+Once you've created a `Role` and added the appropriate permissions and policies, you can call the `CreateRoleAsync` method.

 ```csharp
 var createdRole = await client.CreateRoleAsync(role);